thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Torsion/alerts.md

 minor deviation from cylindrical shape and deflection in the ends become factors in the real (as opposed to theoretical) moment-deflection relationship.
-Coil to coil contact will produce an increase in spring rate that continues to increase with additional deflection until the maximum safe operating condition is reached.
+Depending on Coil_Spacing, coil to coil contact may produce an increase in spring rate that continues to increase with additional deflection until the maximum safe operating condition is reached.
 Thus, when operating beyond 80% of the safe deflection, expect moments to be somewhat higher (or deflections to be somewhat lower)